 The McQuown Scholars have been part of the life of Yerkes Observatory for the past ten years, participating in star parties, tech projects, summer camps, and astronomical research.
 Thanks to the generous financial support from the McQuown Trust in Sonoma, California and Walworth-Fontana Rotary, the Environmental Education Foundation, and the Geneva Lake Association, GLAS Education is carrying on the tradition of nested mentorship and authentic engagement in astronomical research and engineering design projects that are hallmarks of the program.
 Side by side with professionals, this next generation of students will work with the staff of GLAS Education.

-Observing and Research
+Hands-on Observing and Research

 Participate in the exciting field of astronomy using the remotely operated Stone Edge Observatory (SEO) telescope.
 New students learn to operate the SEO telescope via the web based app slack and learn the observational techniques needed to achieve high-quality data and images.
 As students build their skills, they can move to projects ranging from tracking asteroids and variable stars to the most modern image processing techniques for creating scientific works of art.